SpocWiki/_public/schema.org/predicate/Date_Times/has_time_to_start.md

 - [has_time_to_start::P#Y#M#W#DT#H#M#s.fff] or
 - [ #has_/time/_to_start_time::P#Y#M#W#DT#H#M#s.fff] with the [ISO_8601-date Format](../../../ISO/ISO_8601-Date_Time) .

 The startTime of something.
 For a reserved event or service (e.g. FoodEstablishmentReservation), the time that it is expected to start.
 For actions that span a period of time, when the action was performed.
 E.g. John wrote a book from &lt;em&gt;January&lt;/em&gt; to December.
-For media, including audio and video, it&#x27;s the time offset of the start of a clip within a larger file.&lt;br/&gt;&lt;br/&gt;
+For media, including audio and video, it's the time offset of the start of a clip within a larger file.&lt;br/&gt;&lt;br/&gt;

 Note that Event uses startDate/endDate instead of startTime/endTime, even when describing dates with times.
 This situation may be clarified in future revisions.